Dronehub/interceptor/README.md

 If you don't prepare the configuration file in advance, an empty file will be created for you.

-If `remove_non_ascii` is set, all non-ASCII characters from arguments will be removed.
+If `display_before_start` is set, then before the launch the application name and parameters actually passed to it will be displayed on stdout.

 ### The intercept command